gladcolor/LLM-Find/README.md

 Reference: [Autonomous GIS: the next-generation AI-powered GIS](https://www.tandfonline.com/doi/full/10.1080/17538947.2023.2278895).
 Recommended citation format: Li Z., Ning H., 2023.
 Autonomous GIS: the next-generation AI-powered GIS.
 Interntional Journal of Digital Earth. https://doi.org/10.1080/17538947.2023.2278895.
 GitHub repository: github.com/gladcolor/LLM-Geo

-Note:  We are still developing LLM-Find, and the ideas presented in the paper may change due to the rapid development of AI.
-We hope LLM-Find can inspire GIScience professionals to further investigate on autonomous GIS.
+Note:  LLM-Find is under active development, and the ideas presented in the paper may change due to the rapid development of AI.
+We hope LLM-Find can inspire geospatial community to further investigate on autonomous GIS.

 ![img.png](images/framework.png)